 Predstava Hamleta u selu Mrduša Donja; tragicomedy, Croatia, 1973; D: Krsto Papić, S: Rade Šerbedžija, Milena Dravić, Krešimir Zidarić, Fabijan Šovagović, Ljubiša Samardžić, Ilija Ivezić, Mate Ergović, Izet Hajdarhodžić, Zvonko Lepetić, Zdenka Hersak, Slavica Maras

-In the village Mrduša Donja in the Dalmatian Zagora, the position of the president of the working community was grabbed by Mate, who also stole some money and put the blame on a war veteran.
+In the village of Mrduša Donja in the Dalmatian hinterland, the position of the president of the working community was grabbed by Mate Bukara, who also stole some money from the community's funds and placed the blame on a war veteran, who is arrested by the police.
 But Joco, the veteran's son, wants to find out the truth.
 In order to celebrate the anniversary of his election, Mate orders the villagers to organize the play ''Hamlet'' with himself playing the King.
-The professor simplifies the text for the villagers, while the role of Hamlet goes to Joco.
-When the play starts and he hears his father committed suicide, Joco takes a knife and stabs Mate for real, and then runs away.
-But Mate continues to celebrate and eat, even though wounded, dancing with his followers.
+A professor simplifies the text for the villagers, the role of Hamlet goes to Joco, while his girlfriend Anđa plays Ophelia.
+When the play starts and he hears his father committed suicide by jumping in front of a train, Joco takes a knife and stabs Mate for real on stage, and then runs away.
+A part of the villagers leaves, but Mate continues to celebrate and eat, even though wounded, dancing with his followers.

 No comments: